codeanticode/eliza/README.md

 After having compiled and built your project successfully, you should be able to find your library in Processing's sketchbook folder, examples will be listed in Processing's sketchbook menu.
 Files that have been created for the distribution of the library are located in your Eclipse's `workspace/yourProject/distribution` folder.
 In there you will also find the `web` folder which contains the documentation, a ZIP file for downloading your library, a folder with examples as well as the `index.html` and CSS file.

-To distribute your library please refer to the LibraryGuidelines.
+To distribute your library please refer to the [Library Guidelines](https://github.com/processing/processing/wiki/Library-Guidelines).

 ## Source code